Contact us

 Through the ILO CLP, the private sector will play a central role in this project.
 CLP member companies, many already active in combatting child labour in supply chains, will participate directly in the project’s implementation and activities.
 These companies include:

-The Coca-Cola Company, JDE Peet’s, Lavazza Group, Louis Dreyfus Company, Nestlé, Neumann Kaffee Gruppe, ofi (Olam Food Ingredients), Sucafina, Tchibo, and Touton.
+The Coca-Cola Company, JDE Peet’s, Lavazza Group, Louis Dreyfus Company, Nestlé, Neumann Kaffee Gruppe, ofi (Olam Food Ingredients), Sucafina, Tchibo, Touton, and Volcafé.

 With the private sector, the project will promote sustainable solutions to child labour in the coffee sector in Honduras, Uganda and Viet Nam.
 The project, moreover, will scale up child labour due diligence and responsible sourcing in coffee supply chains at all levels, strengthen social dialogue and small producers’ organizations, and foster synergies between private sector initiatives and those of governments and country-level institutions and actors to address child labour and promote decent work in coffee production.